Alan Trejo Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.09 team ERA that ranks 14th across all league pitching staffs.
+- The Cubs have a 4.09 team ERA that ranks 14th among all MLB pitching staffs.

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).
+- Cubs pitchers combine to give up the fourth-fewest home runs in baseball (156 total, 1.1 per game).

-- Wicks (3-0 with a 2.16 ERA and 13 strikeouts in 16 2/3 innings pitched) makes the start for the Cubs, his fourth of the season.
+- Assad (3-3) gets the starting nod for the Cubs in his ninth start of the season.
+He's put together a 2.83 ERA in 92 1/3 innings pitched, with 67 strikeouts.

-- The left-hander last pitched on Wednesday against the San Francisco Giants, when he went 6 2/3 innings, allowing two earned runs while giving up nine hits.
+- The righty last appeared on Thursday against the Arizona Diamondbacks, when he tossed 5 1/3 innings, allowing three earned runs while giving up seven hits.

-- In three games this season, the 24-year-old has amassed an ERA of 2.16, with 7 strikeouts per nine innings.
-Opponents are hitting .258 against him.
+- The 26-year-old has amassed an ERA of 2.83, with 6.5 strikeouts per nine innings, in 26 games this season.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.